Pence steps out of Trump's shadow, raising new questions about his political future

 Carving out a new lane

-Questions remain if Pence could cooperate in a probe that could harm Trump's political future, as the select committee plans to deliver its findings through some primetime hearings this spring.
+Questions remain whether Pence would cooperate in a probe that could harm Trump's political future, as the select committee plans to deliver its findings through some prime-time hearings this spring.

 "That has been shattered," Buck said.
 "And it probably took a year for him to come around to the realization that his future is no longer going to be defined among Republicans as the loyal No. 2.
 Even if he wanted to do that, at this point, Donald Trump wouldn't allow it."